 3. Now go in with your darkest shade and apply all over the lid making sure to stop at the crease.

-4. Where your darker shade finishes and you can see your lighter shade, blend them together with a brush using side to side sweeping motions so there is not a definitive line where one colour stops and the next begins.
+4. Where your darker shade finishes and you can see your lighter shade, blend them together with a brush using side to side sweeping motions so there is not a definitive line where one color stops and the next begins.
 This will give the shadow a softened edge and avoid it looking harshly applied.

 1. These can be applied straight on to your lid as they have a naturally creamy texture.
 Go straight in with your first colour and apply all over your lid.

 2. Using a slightly darker shade, apply just in to the outer crease of your lid.

 3. Lightly blend with your ring finger to create a natural looking effect.